arcanis/clipanion/website/docs/help.md

 Clipanion includes tools to allow documenting and adding a help functionality easily.

-## The `usage` member
+## The `usage` property

 Commands may define a `usage` static property that will be used to document the command.
-It must be an object with any of the following fields:
+If defined, it must be an object with any of the following fields:

 - `category` will be used to group commands in the global help listing
 - `description` is a one-line description used in the global help listing
 - `details` is a large description of your command, with paragraphs separated with `\n\n`
 - `examples` is an array of `[description, command]` tuple

-Note that commands are hidden from the global help listing by default unless a `usage` property has been specified.
+Note that all commands are hidden from the global help listing by default unless they define a `usage` property.

 ```ts
 import {Cli, Command, Option} from "clipanion";